Blee1077/bitcoin-indicator-alert/README.md

-# Sunspel Riveria Polo-shirt Discount Notifier
+# Bitcoin Indicator Alerts

-The purpose of this project is to scrape the prices of Sunspel's Riviera polo shirts (https://www.sunspel.com/uk/mens/polo-shirts.html) on a daily basis and send me an email when there is a discount.
+The purpose of this project is to get the price of Bitcoin to calculate indicator metrics which can determine whether a good buying opportunity is present.
+It sends an email to my personal email address if thresholds are met for the indicator metrics.

 This repo contains source code and supporting files for a serverless application that can be deploy with the SAM CLI.
 It includes the following files and folders.